 There are other things to keep in mind.
 I already mentioned above that the deposits are back at the end of a tenancy.
-Adding on it, landlords can deduct from the security deposit for any kinds of damages on the property.
+Adding to it, landlords can deduct from the security deposit any kind of damage to the property.

 Before signing a lease, tenants should be fully aware of their actions.
-Property owners must let them know that one’s action can affect the other in the rental unit.
-A landlord can terminate the lease agreements for all the roommates if one tenant violates the part of the lease.
+Property owners must let them know that one’s actions can affect the other tenants in the rental unit.
+A landlord can terminate the lease agreements for all the roommates if one tenant violates part of the lease.

-- Make them clear about the do’s and don’t.
+- Make them clear about the do’s and don’ts.

 - Keep reminding them about the rental agreement they agreed to.